Our Mission is to nurture and educate refugee children to become seeds of change for South Sudan.

 With the support of American donors, Seeds rescues South Sudanese refugee orphans from the crowded Kakuma Refugee Camp in Kenya.
 They join the Seeds family and are educated in boarding schools in Kenya.
 The students are selected based on recommendations and an interview in Kakuma.

 Joining the Seeds of South Sudan family is life-changing.
 Our students receive three meals a day, medical care and an excellent education in Kenyan boarding schools.
 See Aguil’s transformation from 2007 to 2019 below by dragging the slider to the right to see her in Kakuma.
-Drag the slider left to see how she looks today as a confident, accomplished teen in high school.
+Drag the slider left to see how she looked 12 years later as a confident, accomplished high school student.
+Today Aguil is studying at a university in Kenya.

 Aguil Lual at Kakuma 2007Aguil Lual in 2019